Lower Costs & Be Sustainable: Reduce Empty Truck Trips

 Labor Expenses – The empty trucks are driven and maintained by personnel, with no revenue generated from the journey.
 This lack of income lowers the profit margins and reduces the efficiency of the operations.

-Ecological Consequences – Empty trucks consume fuel and carbon emissions are higher, leading to the company’s increased carbon footprint.
+Ecological Consequences – Empty trucks consume fuel, and carbon emissions are higher, leading to the company’s increased carbon footprint.

 Why is Operating Empty Trucks a Common Practice in Logistics?